MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 There are a few things you need to enter into this form:

 - The **Google App Package ID** - This is the name of your Android package.
 For example, our sample uses `com.playfab.gpgexample`.
-- The **Google App License Key** - While this is a required field, it is not related to the Google Sign-In.
+- The **Google App License Key** - While this is a required field, it isn't related to the Google Sign-In.
 This field is for setting up a Receipt Validation using our **Receipt Validation APIs**.

 > [!NOTE]
 > You can get this License Key from the [Google Developer Console](https://play.google.com/apps/publish) under the **Services & APIs** section.
 Look for a section entitled **YOUR LICENSE KEY FOR THIS APPLICATION**.
 Copy and paste the Base64-encoded RSA Public Key into this field.